-I realised the lady (she is a Mum at 20 and looks all of 14) hasn’t informed all the kids – or they are busy elsewhere, so it is just this corner of the village.
+I realized the lady (she is a Mum at 20 and looks 14) hasn’t informed all the kids – or they are busy elsewhere, so it is just this corner of the village.
 So not all 100 kids were there by a long shot.
-But the pastor came, and I spoke how they had to share it all with the other village kids – which they assured me they do anyway.
+But the pastor came, and we discussed the need to ensure that the donations are shared with the other village kids – which they assured me they do anyway.

 I was told I was “Queen” and given a special chair – must say I didn’t feel too right about that!
-But I am given a fabulous show and I just love the kids enthusiasm!
+But I am given a fabulous show and I just love all of the children’s enthusiasm!

 They held up all their gifts.

-And I was very honoured to then be asked to meet the Chief.
+And I was very honored to then be asked to meet the Chief.
 He also had problems walking, and was really grateful of the other walking stick.
-It was great to spend time with such an honoured man amongst the clans, and to see him walk back inside using his new walking stick, and wearing a big grin.
+It was great to spend time with such an honored man amongst the clans and to see him walk back inside using his new walking stick and wearing a big grin.